StrikeHawkeComm/SysAdmin-Recipes/README.md

 This is my compilation of useful cPanel/centOS 6.x bash files and conf files to harden your server.

-## House Keeping Chores
+## Directory Navigation
-1. Chown All Users
+1. Bash Scripts
-2. Optimize All Databases
+2. CRON Jobs
-3. Logrotate user big log files
+3. YAML's
-4. Backup domlogs
+4. CONFs
-5. lftp migrates
+5. INIs
-6. bind update serials
+6. SOPs
-7. SA user preferenes *custom*
+7. IT Policies Template
-8. Pyzor, DCC2 for email server
+8. WHMCS/cPanel
 9. If I missed something, fork it and add it.